AprilQx/Advanced-Computing/README.md

 * CMake 3.15 or higher
 * OpenMP support (included in most modern compilers)
 * MPI implementation (OpenMPI, Intel MPI, or MPICH)
-* LibOMP for mac system for implementation of openmp (Highly recommend to use the docker file/csd3 scripts provided to test and deploy)
+* LibOMP for Mac system for implementation of openmp (Highly recommend to use the docker file/csd3 scripts provided to test and deploy)

 ### Build Instructions
 ```bash